GET YOUR FREE CONSULTATION NOW:

 One more thing: even if you owe money you cannot pay yet, file anyway.
 The failure-to-file penalty is 10 times worse than the failure-to-pay penalty.
 Filing gets you one step closer to being clean.

-The IRS gives you three years from the original filing due date to claim a refund.
-Miss that window, and your money’s gone for good.
+The IRS gives you 3 years from the original filing due date to claim a refund.
+Miss that window, and your money is gone for good.
 No exceptions.

 That rule also applies to refundable tax credits like the Earned Income Tax Credit.
 Even if you qualify, you cannot claim it if you file too late.

 Can you add deductions from previous years when filing late?
 You can, but they will only help you get a refund if you are still within that three-year window.
-After that, deductions may lower your tax bill, but they won’t get you money back.
+After that, deductions may lower your tax bill, but they will not get you money back.

 You are still in a good place, you may even get a refund.
 The IRS allows refunds and refundable credits (like the Earned Income Tax Credit) for up to three years from the original filing deadline.

-- Wait too long, and that money’s gone for good.
+• Wait too long, and that money is gone for good.

 What should you do: File those three years now to secure any refunds and stop further penalties.